New Class of Integrable Maps of the Plane: Manin Transformations with Involution Curves: Measure preservation

-We verified for each involution considered explicitly, that it is anti measure-preserving with density $1/F$.
-We expect this to be true for any involution $\iota_Q$ with involution curve $Q$, which preserves a pencil of cubic curves $F-CG=0$.
+We verified for each involution considered explicitly in the previous section, that it is anti measure-preserving with density $1/F$.
+We expect this is true for any involution $\iota_Q$ with involution curve $Q$, which preserves a pencil of cubic curves $F-CG=0$.

-\section{Involution points for the map $\gamma$}
+\section{Involution points for the map $\boldsymbol\gamma$}